MattisLind/ArdSCSino-stm32/README.md

 * Activity LED pin header.
 * Mounting holes.

-The firmware has been improved by optimizing how data is transfered to the SCSI port.
-One transaction is now 1.2 microsseconds and the innerloop consists of 30 instructions.
+The firmware (in STM32SCSISD_FW) has been improved by optimizing how data is transfered to the SCSI port.
+One SCSI transaction is now 1.2 microsseconds and the innerloop consists of 30 instructions.
 Please make sure that you use -O3 optimizations when compiling the project.

 Real life copying of 5 Mbyte file under RT-11 operating system running on a PDP-11/23 CPU takes 23 seconds which is equivalent of 218kbytes/s copying speed.
 Comparing this with the SCSI2SD v5 adapter gives a 305kbytes/s copying speed.